How to react – What you really need to know

 KEY POINT: Don’t be too concerned about performance over one 12 month period unless you need to access your fund soon.

-To get a more in depth account of how quickly or slowly bad months have been overcome in the past, and how investing in equities has provided good long term growth, have a look at the video on investment in this Hub by Clicking Here.
+To get a more in depth account of how quickly or slowly bad months have been overcome in the past, and how investing in equities has provided good long term growth, have a look at the video on investment in our Hub.
 You’ll see how historically, as long as you are investing for a long term and not expecting to take your money out soon, you need not be overly concerned by an isolated 12 month snapshot.

 Q2.
 Where am I currently invested and for how long?